Bankrobber: Robber Dub

 "Robber Dub" is the dub version of "Bankrobber".
 It was to be included in the 12" single for "Bankrobber", but the label decided not to release the 12" single.
-The song can be found on their 1980 compilation album Black Market Clash, combined with "Bankrobber" as a 6:16 track, and also on the 1994 compilation album Super Black Market Clash, as a 4:42 stand alone track.
+The song can be found on their 1980 compilation album Black Market Clash, combined with "Bankrobber" as a 6:16 track, and also on the 1994 compilation album Super Black Market Clash, as a 4:42 standalone track.

 Rockers Galore...
 UK Tour

 "Rockers Galore...
 UK Tour" is a reworking of "Bankrobber" with Mikey Dread singing new lyrics about touring with the Clash.
-It is not "Robber Dub" which lacks the Dread vocal and lyrics.
+It is not "Robber Dub", which lacks the Dread vocal and lyrics.
 "Rockers Galore" is also featured on their 2006 compilation album Singles Box.

 Appearances

-Also, "Bankrobber" is featured in Guy Ritchie's 2008 film, Rocknrolla.
+"Bankrobber" is featured in Guy Ritchie's 2008 film, Rocknrolla.
 It is sung alternately by the older 'Johnny Quid', portrayed by British actor Toby Kebbell, in his dingy flat, and by the younger 'John Cole' in the company of his cruel stepfather, the London mob boss Lenny Cole.